 I have read the above consent form and understand it.
-I have had sufficient opportunity to discuss my condition with Dr. Cole or Dr. Suver and all of my questions have been answered to my satisfaction.
+I have had sufficient opportunity to discuss my condition with Drs.
+Cole, Suver, Lee or Berhanu and all my questions have been answered to my satisfaction.

-Patient or Guardian Signature
+Patient or Guardian Signature Date

 If Guardian, Relationship to Patient

-Witness Signature
+Witness Signature Date

-Physician Signature
+Physician Signature Date